 Investigating the State of the Media

-SDHC is one of 49 humanities councils in the U.S. to receive local funding for the initiative, which was kicked off with a special event at the University of South Dakota April 26.
+SDHC is one of 49 humanities councils in the U.S. that received funding for the initiative, which was kicked off in South Dakota with a special event at the University of South Dakota April 26.

-Martin Baron, Washington Post Executive Editor, hosted a public forum at the Al Neuharth Media Center in Vermillion on Thursday, April 26, the first in a series of events SDHC is promoting and producing as part of the initiative.
+Martin Baron, Washington Post Executive Editor, hosted a public forum at the Al Neuharth Media Center in Vermillion on Thursday, April 26, the first in a series of events SDHC promoted as part of the initiative.
 Baron, who received the 2017 Al Neuharth Award for Excellence in The Media from USD, said the questions raised by the initiative are both important and difficult to answer.